Skip to main content

 "The Terminator films are not really about the human race getting killed by future machines.
 They're about us losing touch with our own humanity and becoming machines, which allows us to kill and brutalize each other.”

-Note the way that Kyle describes The Terminator in the first film: “It can’t be bargained with.
-It can’t be reasoned with.
-It doesn’t feel pity or remorse or fear …” These are traits associated with machinery, but humans can develop these attributes.
 Indeed, the fear of something like a Terminator hinges on the prospect that something that appears human can have a proclivity for destruction that is entirely inhuman.
-It’s this brand of robotic indifference that leads humans to create weapons with the capacity to destroy civilization, which grants the machines the tools to bring humanity to its knees.
+It’s this kind of indifference, which can only be described as robotic, that leads humans to create weapons with the capacity to destroy civilization, which grants the machines the tools to bring humanity to its knees.

-There’s a scene in the first half of T2 when John is just starting to appreciate how cool it is to have his own pet robot who does whatever he says.
-Pre-teen John starts to have some fun with this by telling The Terminator to take care of a random guy on the street giving him a hard time.
 It’s all fun and games until John realizes the Terminator has interpreted his instruction to mean killing the civilian.
-John stops the Terminator just in time and realizes that this machine has no value for human life and would have carried out his instructions fully, and so John sets a ground rule for his robot buddy: human life is valuable, killing is off-limits.
+John stops the Terminator just in time and realizes that this machine has no value for human life and would have carried out his instructions fully.
+And so, John sets a ground rule for his robot buddy: human life is valuable, killing is off-limits.
 (One wonders where John learned such values.)

 So what does this mean for Sarah Connor?